wein.plus

 Vênus

 The red grape variety is an interspecific new variety between Alden x New York 46000 (Buffalo x New York 34006).
 Synonyms are Arkansas 1196, Vênus Seedless and Vênus Seedless.
-Genes from Vitis labrusca and Vitis vinifera are included.
+It contains genes from Vitis labrusca and Vitis vinifera.
 The hybrid was crossed in 1964 by Jim N. Moore at the University of Arkansas.
-The medium-early ripening, frost-hardy vine has seedless berries with a pronounced foxtone.
-It is therefore mainly used as table grape and for the production of grape juice.
-In 2016, 0.3 hectares of vineyards were designated in Brazil (Kym Anderson).
+The medium-early ripening, frost-hardy vine has seedless berries with a pronounced foxy.
+It is mainly used as table grape and for grape juice.
+In 2016, 0.3 hectares of vines were recorded in Brazil (Kym Anderson).

 Voices of our members